vasudha45/Docker_basics/README.md

-# Docker_basics
+# Sample Node.js application

-This is the first basic project of Docker I have done it has all the commands of containers.
+This repository is a sample Node.js application for Docker's documentation.